-I’ll sometimes think to myself, “I hope my future husband knows that I once slept in a shantytown,” while walking across a rickety bridge to a bamboo hut over stilts in the Philippines,
+I sometimes thought to myself, “I hope my future husband knows that I once slept in a shantytown,” while walking across a rickety bridge to a bamboo hut over stilts in the Philippines.

-“I hope someone someday appreciates that I will try almost any food, I can sit on the floor in the train and be happy, I can make friends with almost any child around the world, and once upon a time I only took transport taken by locals, alone as a female,”
+“I hope someone someday appreciates that I will try almost any food, sit on the floor in the train and be happy, make friends with almost any child around the world, and, once upon a time, only took transport taken by locals, alone as a female.”

 “I hope that matters to someone, someday.”

 But in the moments that I truly allow myself to be present, I realize something:

 The most important thing to come out of my nomadic days, by following my dreams and not letting anything get in the way, is that I have earned my own self-respect.
 That has to exist before any healthy relationship can.
 I honestly wouldn’t have done half of the adventurous things I have done if I wasn’t solo.